Herbal & Homeopathic Information

 Homeopathic remedies may be purchased individually or in a kit.
 The most commonly used remedies may be found at stores like Walmart or Walgreens; or they may be ordered online from companies such as Vitacost, Swanson Health Products, Lucky Vitamin, iHerb, or The Vitamin Shoppe.
 Less common remedies must be ordered from a homeopathic pharmacy.

 Homeopathic remedies are very inexpensive, especially when compared to conventional medicines.
-And the most cost-effective way to buy remedies is to buy a kit; this can lower the cost of each remedy by a much as 75%, while allowing you to have many remedies on hand and ready to use when you need them.
+And the most cost-effective way to buy remedies is to buy a kit; this can lower the cost of each remedy by as much as 75%, while allowing you to have many remedies on hand and ready to use when you need them.

-Homeopathic remedies may be purchased from the following homeopathic pharmacies and companies, all of which also carry kits unless otherwise specified: Homeopathic Educational Services, Washington Homeopathics, A2Z Homeopathy, ABC Homeopathy, and Thompson’s Homeopathic Supplies (no kits).
+Homeopathic remedies may be purchased from the following homeopathic pharmacies and companies, all of which also carry kits unless otherwise specified: Homeopathic Educational Services, Washington Homeopathics, Helios Homeopathy, ABC Homeopathy, and Thompson’s Homeopathic Supplies (no kits).

 How to “Graft” Homeopathic Remedies